Use email filtering software at your email gateway

-You should run email filtering software at the email gateway to protect your business from spam as well as email-borne spyware, viruses and worms.
+You should run email filtering software at the email gateway to protect your organization from spam as well as email-borne spyware, viruses and worms.

 By making a purchase, you are funding future spam.
 Spammers may add your email address to lists to sell to other spammers, so that you receive even more junk email.
 Worse still, you could be the victim of a fraud.